svg/svgo/.github/ISSUE_TEMPLATE/plugin_request.md

 name: Plugin request
 about: Suggest a plugin for this project
 title: ''
-labels: 'New plugin'
+labels: 'new plugin'
+type: feature
 assignees: ''
 ---

 **Is your plugin request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when […]

 **Describe what the plugin should do**
 A clear and concise description of what you want to happen.